grnet/synnefo/docs/admin-guide.rst

     # command to reject a pending user
     $ snf-manage user-modify --reject --reject-reason="spammer" <userid>

-Once activation process finish, a greeting message is sent to the user email address and a notification for the activation to the persons listed in ``HELPDESK``, ``MANAGERS`` and ``ADMINS`` settings.
-Once activated the user is able to login and access the synnefo services.
+Once the activation process finishes, a greeting message is sent to the user email address and a notification for the activation to the persons listed in ``HELPDESK``, ``MANAGERS`` and ``ADMINS`` settings.
+Once activated the user is able to login and access the Synnefo services.

 Additional authentication methods
 `````````````````````````````````